FraunhoferISST/DataspaceProtocol/specifications/common/introduction.md

 While most interactions take place between [=Connectors=], some interactions with other systems are required.
 The figure below provides an overview on the context of this specification.

-An [=Identity Provider=] realizes the required interfaces and provides required information to implement the Trust Framework of a [=Dataspace=].
+A [=Trust Anchor=] realizes the required interfaces and provides required information to implement the Trust Framework of a [=Dataspace=].
 The validation of the identity of a given [=Participant Agent=] and the validation of additional claims is a fundamental mechanism.
 The structure and content of such claims and identities may, however, vary between different [=Dataspaces=],